TerraCodec: Compressing Optical Earth Observation Data: Experiments

 \subsection{Downstream tasks}

-We study the usability of TEC models beyond rate–distortion compression by examining how their learned priors (\emph{model beliefs}) can be leveraged for zero-shot prediction and how compression affects downstream EO applications.
+We study the usability of TEC models beyond rate–distortion compression by examining how their learned priors (\emph{model beliefs}) can be leveraged for zero-shot prediction and how compression affects downstream EO applications. \\

-\paragraph{Model beliefs.} Neural codecs rely on learned priors to estimate latent distributions for entropy coding.
+\textbf{Model beliefs.} Neural codecs rely on learned priors to estimate latent distributions for entropy coding.
 By decoding these priors into the image space, we obtain predictions that expose the model’s implicit knowledge.
-Figure~\ref{fig:modelbeliefs} shows qualitative examples, with additional results in Appendix~\ref{app:qual:forecast}.
+Figure~\ref{fig:modelbeliefs} shows qualitative examples, with additional results in the supplementary material.
 We compare priors under three conditions: (a)~no information from the current frame (only past context, TEC-TT), (b)~partial information from the current latent (past frames and a subset of tokens for TEC-TT; subsets of channel groups for TEC-ELIC), and (c)~full information of the latent.
 TEC-FP, lacking a hyperprior, cannot adapt to the latent at hand.
 Results show that TEC-TT already produces plausible forecasts from past frames alone and improves its beliefs when partial information becomes available, yielding the most refined predictions.

-\paragraph{Cloud inpainting.} Building on TEC-TT’s latent predictions, we evaluate zero-shot cloud removal on the AllClear benchmark~\citep{zhou2024allclear}.
-TEC-TT is applied without task-specific training (see Sec.~\ref{subsec:setup_task} and Appendix~\ref{appendix:inpainting}), with results summarized in Table~\ref{tab:allclear} and qualitative examples in Figure~\ref{fig:inpaint}.
+\textbf{Cloud inpainting.} Building on TEC-TT’s latent predictions, we evaluate zero-shot cloud removal on the AllClear benchmark~\cite{zhou2024allclear}.
+TEC-TT is applied without task-specific training (see Sec.~\ref{subsec:setup_task} and the supplementary material), with results summarized in Table~\ref{tab:allclear} and qualitative examples in Figure~\ref{fig:inpaint}.
 In addition to the full test set, we report performance on subsets ranked by cloud coverage.
+The benchmark compares against heuristic baselines (LeastCloudy, Mosaicing) and prior zero-shot neural approaches.
+TEC-TT outperforms all heuristic methods and prior zero-shot neural models on the full test set.